Committee of Management

 Pourau Station – view farm

-- Total area less agreed forestry land re-leased to Bill and Meg Busby representing Rahiri Trust (the Lessee who owns and operates the adjacent Pauariki Station and Tironui Station on Mata Road) for 13 years from July 2011 to June 2024 with a 10 year right of renewal to 2034.
-The Incorporation has had a long association with Bill and Meg who have leased the block since 1994.
+- Total area less agreed on forestry land re-leased to Bill and Meg Busby representing Rahiri Trust (the Lessee who owns and operates the adjacent Pauariki Station and Tironui Station on Mata Road) for 13 years from July 2011 to June 2024 with a 10 year right of renewal to 2034 on the same historical core lease terms.
+The Incorporation has had a long association with Rahiri Trust who has leased the block since 1994.

-- Capital Development/Improvement program included in the current and future lease agreement (scrub cutting, fencing replacement including boundary fences, yard work, dams, drainage, weed control to be undertaken by Bill Busby/Lessee).
+- Capital Development/Improvement program included in the current lease agreement (scrub cutting, fencing replacement including boundary fences, yard work, dams, drainage, water reticulation, weed control to be undertaken by Rahiri Trust).

-- Cost sharing regime agreed to on fencing replacement and weed control.
+- Cost sharing regime agreed to on fencing replacement .

 - Tokomaru G3D consisting of 14.2 Hectares, which was solely owned by the Ratapu family was purchased by Pourau Incorporation in 2009.